-Volunteer participation with the Town Increase the promotion of volunteer opportunities The RYDE Program has offered 2273 driving hours to disadvantaged young people through the engagement of 153 volunteer Mentors across five Programs. and com to remain our volunteers nunity groups empowered, and inclusive Volunteer Rate Increased Volunteer Participation Facilitate training events for community group to support development and growth Volunteer Recognition celebration conducted on Thursday 23 May 2019.
+Volunteer participation with the Town Increase the promotion of volunteer opportunities The RYDE Program has offered 2273 driving hours to disadvantaged young people through the engagement of 153 volunteer Mentors across five Programs.
+1.2.5 Support our volunteers and community groups to remain empowered, dynamic and inclusive Volunteer Rate Increased Volunteer Participation Facilitate training events for community group to support development and growth Volunteer Recognition celebration conducted on Thursday 23 May 2019.
 Arrange community workshop to undertake community-based Asset Development opportunities with Town staff, councillors and the community.
 Support and empower community groups